 In a perfect world, I would have a very large front porch.
 I’m talking old style wrap around porch with plenty of room for a swing and chairs and I’d read out there and drink coffee and…I’d have a glorious porch.
 But in reality, my house has a very small porch that only really fits a bench.
 A bench that the previous owners left and seriously needs some TLC.
 (It’ll happen, one day…) I want my front porch to look inviting and I love decorating for the season.
 Unfortunately, the way our porch is designed, it gets hit by all the weather.
 Rain, pollen (my goodness, the pollen!), wind, etc. I needed a solution that was minimal and *fairly* weather proof.
 This is where those awesome, multipurpose, wooden crates come in handy!

 I am thrilled to be sharing our new and improved master bedroom!
 It was a labor of love and my husband and I are pretty proud of how it turned out.
+A finishing touch that we still need to add to the room is a designer rug.
+I don’t know too much about it, but if you’re like me and do want to learn more about this side of interior design, more on Designer Rug can be learned here.
+I think this would tie everything in very nicely.
+But until then, here is what the room looks like so far!
 It can be a challenge when it comes to decorating for both of our tastes.
 I lean more toward the bright, paint all the things white, style and my husband likes a darker, more rustic aesthetic.
 One thing we DO agree on though, is the farmhouse style.
 So we had to strike a balance between farmhouse chic and rustic country.
 Here’s how it turned out…

 Y’all…these past couple of weeks have been nothing but straight up adulting!
 There has been a surgery, schedule conflicts and reorganizing, one kid with an eye problem, both kids on a breathing treatment, party plan/prep, etc. I’ve had to let some things go here and there for the time being and, unfortunately, one of those things was this wonderful little space of mine.
 I hate that, but it happens.
 Slowly but surely, we’re getting back in a groove, finding new ways to tackle different issues and so on and so forth.